Natural Foods Merchandiser logo

 A registered dietician offers her take on the red-hot prebiotic sodas and their health claims.
 New Hope Network/Canva

 With splashy television ads and boldly colorful cans sold seemingly everywhere, prebiotic sodas are all the rage.
-Positioned as gut-healthy, lower-calorie alternatives to sugary and diet sodas, these next-gen functional beverages have scored serious cred with Gen Z cred while perking up the otherwise-sagging soda sector.
+Positioned as gut-healthy, lower-calorie alternatives to sugary and diet sodas, these next-gen functional beverages have scored serious Gen Z cred while perking up the otherwise-sagging soda sector.

 Case in point: Category leader Olipop landed on the most recent TIME100 Most Influential Companies list and is reportedly on pace to break $500 million in sales 2024, according to Bloomberg.
 The other big player, Poppi, bolstered by a “Shark Tank” investment, has achieved triple-digit growth in recent years, Food Dive reported in May.
 Both brands now boast glittery rosters of celeb investors and fans.